avine/bem-flex-grid/README.md

 In this case, the grid is self contained and you don't need to add margin (or padding) to the parent node of the `.bfg` block.

-But if you prefer to define a main margin (or padding) to the parent node of the `.bfg` block then use `.bfg--gap-in` modifier.
+But if you prefer to define a main margin (or padding) at the parent node of the `.bfg` block then use `.bfg--gap-in` modifier.

 ```html
 <div style="margin: 1rem">